scalableminds/webknossos/docs/getting_started.md

 ## Installation on Your Own Server
 webKnossos is open-source, so you can install it on your own server.
-We recommend at server with at least 4 CPU cores, 16 GB RAM and as much disk space as you require for your datasets.
+We recommend a server with at least 4 CPU cores, 16 GB RAM, and as much disk space as you require for your datasets.
 As prerequisites, you need to install [Git](https://git-scm.com/), [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) on your server.

 To get started, simply clone the Git repository and start the docker containers: